-The sporophyte as well as gametophyte of Psilotum (e.g. P nudum) propagate vegetatively through the production of Gemma.
+The sporophyte, as well as the gametophyte of Psilotum (e.g. P nudum), propagates vegetatively through the production of Gemma.

-They are small, multicellular and ovoid structures developing on surface of rhizome (in sporophytic plant body) or prothallus (in gametophyte).
+They are small, multicellular, and ovoid structures developing on the surface of the rhizome (in sporophytic plant body) or prothallus (in gametophyte).

 (Pilotum is the only plant in the plant kingdom where the vascular tissues develop in the gametophytic generation)

 Development of Sporangium

 The mode of development of each sporangium of the synangium of P. nudum is of the eusporangiate type.
 The sporogenous tissue is produced from a repeated division of primary sporogenous cells in various places.